MrKai77/Loop/README.md

   </p>
 </p>

-Loop is a macOS app designed to simplify window management with a unique radial menu, triggered by a simple key press.
-Customize your experience with personalized colors and settings, effortlessly move, resize, and arrange your windows, saving you valuable time and energy.
+Loop is a macOS app that simplifies window management for you!
+You can effortlessly choose your window direction using a radial menu triggered by a simple key press, and customize it according to your preferences with personalized colors and settings.
+You can easily move, resize, and arrange your windows with just a few clicks,saving you valuable time and energy.

 > [!NOTE]
 >